Weinstein accuser's account grilled during cross examination

 Associated Press

-NEW YORK (AP) — A key accuser in the the New York City rape trial of Harvey Weinstein faced a vigorous cross-examination Monday about why she stayed in touch with the once-powerful movie mogul after he allegedly raped her.
+NEW YORK (AP) — A key accuser in the the New York City rape trial of Harvey Weinstein testified Monday that she stayed in touch with the once-powerful movie mogul after he allegedly raped her to protect her acting career as the defense sought to paint her as opportunistic manipulator.

-Asked about warm emails she sent to Weinstein, the 34-year-old woman responded, “I did it to protect myself.”
+Asked on cross-examination about warm emails she sent to Weinstein, the 34-year-old woman responded, “I wanted him to believe I wasn’t a threat,” she said.
+She later added: “I was afraid of his unpredictable anger.”

 Defense lawyer Donna Rotunno, a known #MeToo skeptic, also grilled the woman about consensual sex with Weinstein that the accuser claimed only happened after “a long negotiation.”
 Even then, “I wasn’t happy to do it,” she said.